nawwardiab/mern-expense-tracker/documentations/documentation-nawwar.md

 - Call `createInviteByEmail()` in the `inviteModal.jsx`
 - Add `Email Input` + `send email button` in `inviteModal.jsx`
 - Update `inviteReducer.js` with Email Invitation actions

+---

+## 10.04.2025

+**Workflow**:

+- a user creates a group
+- creator invites members
+- members add expenses they paid
+- the expenses are added to the total group expense
+- the amount is splitted upon members
+- members who already paid expenses only pay the difference between their paid amount and to-be-paid amount
+- if member paid expense higher than their to-be-paid, they become payee (with the diference)
+- this should be all managed and shown inside the group event

+-